src-d/blog/content/post/gld.md

 ## Pointers

-Sometimes, all the efforts fail and we do not discover anything in license files and in readme files.
+Sometimes, all the efforts fail and we do not discover anything in `LICENSE` files and in `README` files.
 There is still hope: we discovered that many projects contain the URL to the official license text in them.
 E.g. [awesome lists which have the CC0 badge at the bottom](https://github.com/terryum/awesome-deep-learning-papers), [Apache banners](https://github.com/dmlc/xgboost/blob/master/LICENSE) or numerous users of